Assignment reports allow you to see the progress your classes and students are making and help you identify gaps in their understanding.

 Individual Item Report

 If you’d like to see the entire item bank of problems that students attempted, click View report.
-Note that the problem bank is larger than the number of problems any single student is required to complete.
+Note: the problem bank is larger than the number of problems any single student is required to complete.
 That means different students will have been assigned different problems.

 The problems are sorted by difficulty.
 Problems that the highest proportion of students answered incorrectly will appear at the top of the item bank.
 You can verify what proportion of students answered each problem correctly on their first attempt by looking at the fraction next to the word Correct in the top-right corner of each problem.